sbn-psi/dmsp/LDDTesting/LDDTestingPrinciples.md

 At minimum, tests should be organized into valid and invalid label tests.
 Although this is embedded in the name, sorting them will make it easier to find the test that you need, especially as the number of tests grows.

+## Static analysis tools

+* Validate tool
+  * Ingest LDD files are part of the PDS4 information model, just like products.
+This means that the validator can run against them.
+* LDDTool
+  * Catches many problems with a dictionary while it is being generated.
+* LDDPreflight
+  * Runs several of the new rules proposed at this meeting, and raises any voilations.
+* These should be run before the regression tests, since errors at this point are easier to catch, and some of them will prevent the dictionary from being generated, or will prevent regression tests from passing.